Airtable/blocks/packages/cli-next/README.md

 ## `block set-api-key [APIKEY]`

-Set an api key for an airtable account to upload to
+Set a personal access token (with block:manage scope) for an Airtable account to upload to

 ```
 USAGE